-If the CEO has rejected the Application or amended Application pursuant to subsections (b) or (c) above and the Applicant objects to the rejection, then the matter will be referred to an Administrative Review, specifically a Formal Hearing (Rule 10A (b)(2)) in accordance with the Formal Hearing Rules herein, except that the Hearing on the limited issue of timeliness shall be completed within 180 days of referral.
+If the CEO has rejected the Application or Amended Application pursuant to subsections (b) or (c) above or under any of the Rules specified herein and the Applicant objects to the rejection, then the matter will be referred to an Administrative Review, specifically a Formal Hearing (Rule 10A (b)(2)) in accordance with the Formal Hearing Rules herein, except that the Hearing on the limited issue of timeliness shall be completed within 180 days of referral.
 The Hearing Officer's recommendation shall be submitted to the Board in accordance with Rule 30.